Neftçi PFK: Supporters

 "Forza Neftçi" during at Tofiq Bahramov Republican Stadium.

 Neftçi is one of the most supported clubs in Azerbaijan, with supporters organized in many fan clubs around the world, including the United States, Turkey, Russia and any other country with a sizeable Azerbaijani community.
 Neftçi's fans are the first to bring Ultras Culture to Azerbaijan.
 Various companies were Neftçi's number of participating groups.
 Among them are "Flaqman", "Ultra Neftçi", "Neftçimania" and Forza Neftçi.
 Currently, the biggest fan group of the club is "Forza Neftçi".
 In the 2010s, although Neftçi improved its position, the average attendance fell to record low levels.

 The club's most popular celebrity supporters are the likes of actors Bahram Bagirzade, Bashir Safaroglu and Lutfali Abdullayev, composers Gara Garayev, Fikrat Amirov and Niyazi, judoka Ilham Zakiyev and scientist Mirali Qashqai.

 Rivalry

+Rivalry with Khazar Lankaran

 Matches between Neftçi and Khazar Lankaran are some of the biggest clashes in Azerbaijan.
 The relationship between the two clubs has always been known for its great animosity, as the classic opposes two geographic regions – with Neftçi and Khazar Lankaran representing the north and south of Azerbaijan, respectively.